-The Group leases transportation equipments with lease terms of three years.
-The Group has options to purchase the assets at the end of the contract term.
+The Group leases transportation equipments with lease terms of three to five years.

-The Group also leases office and dormitory with contract terms of 1 to 2 years.
+The Group also leases office, office equipment and dormitory with contract terms of 1 to 2 years.
 These leases are leases of low-value items.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.